sklogan/chosen-rails/README.md

 # Chosen for rails asset pipeline

 [Chosen](https://github.com/harvesthq/chosen) is a library for making long, unwieldy select boxes more user friendly.
+This gem is forked from [Chosen-rails](https://github.com/tsechingho/chosen-rails) to add an option to display results based on the custom templates

 The `chosen-rails` gem integrates the `Chosen` with the Rails asset pipeline.